-But I was in Thomaston to hike.
-The parking area at the trailhead holds a few cars, but it’s on a totally sketchy curve on a hill on a road where I’m sure everyone speeds.
+The parking area at the trailhead holds a few cars, but it’s on a very sketchy curve on a hill on a road where I’m sure everyone speeds.
 People always ponder about my safety on my hikes… but backing into a little dirt pull off along Mount Tobe Road was by far the most dangerous moment of my day.

 Safely parked, I hit the trail.
 It starts along an unimproved old woods road and after a slight ascent, passes near a rather nice pavilion in the woods.
-I trudged up there to see about it, but found nothing of note.
+I trudged up there to check it out, but found nothing of note.
 I have no idea what that thing is doing in the woods here.
+(Update: See comments below.)

 I hadn’t noticed before, but the trail is – duh – named after the white cliffs (which happen to be stone) it traverses.
 These can be seen from Route 8 around Exit 37 if you’re ever in the area.
 Once the loop begins (I went with clockwise this time), it climbs up the unnamed 750 foot hill to the top of the cliffs.
 There is one 15 foot section where hands are needed.

 Hmmm… “Toke.”
 And I parked on “Mt.
 Tobe Road.”
-Who wants to bet me they get a good giggle out of saying, “Hey man, wanna meet up on Mt.
+Who wants to bet that they got a good giggle out of saying, “Hey man, wanna meet up on Mt.
 Toke Road at 4:20?”
 Oh those hippies… So clever.

 Because of the stench in the air, I didn’t hang out too long and hit the trail again, still going north.
 It descends to a boggy area and then winds its way around and down the hill into some unfortunate ATV/dirt bike damaged areas.
-I chuckled to myself at the thought of Waterbury ATV’ers crossing paths with the trust fund hippies – it’s surely happened before.
-Eyeing each other warily, both knowing their both doing something fun yet mildly illegal.
+I chuckled to myself at the thought of Waterbury ATV’ers crossing paths with the hippies – it’s surely happened before.
+Eyeing each other warily, both knowing that they’re both doing something fun yet mildly illegal.
 Good times.